AhmedNasser24/Weather_App/README.md

-In this app ,I learnd many skills as :
+In this app ,I learned many skills as :

 1) using Cached Network Image widget
 2) dealing with api